Education and School Development

 Bambay Primary School

-This is LTT’s 7th partner school and had been developed with fantastic community collaboration.
+This is LTT’s 7th partner school and has been developed with fantastic community collaboration.
 We started by drilling a borehole which enabled student toilets to be renovated and new teacher toilets to be built.
 We then built a kitchen with fuel efficient stoves and storage rooms.
 In December 2023 in partnership with the community we built and handed over 2 more classrooms to ease the overcrowding.
 You can read the report HERE

 Sigino Secondary School